 If your doctor diagnoses you with a viral infection, you have other, safer treatment options.
 To get on the road to recovery when you have a viral infection, you can:

 Remember, you can avoid the overuse of antibiotics by never taking them without a prescription.
-Do not take antibiotics that are leftovers from a previous prescription, and do not purchase antibiotics on the internet.
+Do not take antibiotics that are left over from a previous prescription.